explore

 6. Tubing & Sledding At Lake Tahoe

-If you prefer to go down the slopes on your butt rather than on your feet, with little experience necessary, then snow tubing is for you.
+If you prefer to go down the slopes on your butt rather than on your feet, with little experience necessary, then snow tubing is one of the best winter activities in Tahoe for you.
 Check out the following top Tahoe tube destinations …

 • TAHOE MEADOWS.
 By far one of the most popular sledding locations in the area.
 Show up early and on a weekday if you want to avoid crowds.
 This is basically a do-it-yourself sledding experience.
 There are no tube or sled rentals, so bring your own and prepare to walk up the hill yourself.